 Fill any prescriptions given by Dr. Lampert prior to surgery and bring them with you.

 Arrange for a friend or a family member to drive you to and from surgery.
 You will not be allowed to leave in a taxi.
 You must have someone to stay with you for the first 24 hours following surgery.

 Depending on the surgery, you will be advised to arrange for aftercare for a time period commensurate with the type of procedure.
 For example, if you are having a tummy tuck and have small children, you will be advised to have some help to care for them for at least 1-2 weeks after surgery.

 For many cosmetic procedures, driving can be painful for a while afterwards.
 It is advised that you take care of any household tasks before surgery, so that nothing interferes with your ability to rest and heal.
 Go grocery shopping, pay your bills, do your banking, and arrange for a dog walker if necessary.
 Give yourself time to rest without having to deal with daily concerns.

 Ensure that you have the food that you will need for the first week after surgery.
 For example, if you are advised to have a liquid or soft diet, ensure that protein shakes, soft foods and plenty of liquids are available.
 Minimize stress so that you can focus on recuperation and healing.

-Many procedures make it difficult to go up and down the stairs for awhile.
-If possible, set up or relocate your bed so that is does not require the use of stairs to go to the bathroom or prepare food.
+Many procedures make it difficult to go up and down the stairs for a while.
+If possible, set up or relocate your bed so that it does not require the use of stairs to go to the bathroom or prepare food.
 A recliner is useful for sleeping, especially when it is advised that you keep your head elevated.
 Have extra pillows nearby to provide support under your knees or behind your back.
 Prepare a comfortable place to recover.